DalinRiches/Final_Project_275/README.md

 A Filter also has one toggleable parameter: its filter type.

-### Cutoff
+#### Cutoff
-:  Allows you to change the cutoff frequency of the filter.
+Allows you to change the cutoff frequency of the filter.

 ## LFOs
 The LFO or low frequency oscillator generates a value from -1 to 1 using a classical oscillator waveform.
-It can be configured to a sin, square, or saw waveform.
+It can be configured to a sine, square, or saw waveform.
 The LFO can be used to to oscillate (modulate) numeric parameters of other components.
-An LFO can be set to modulate any component (including itself, though this capability is not very useful.)
+An LFO can be set to modulate any component (including itself, though this is not very useful.)
 An LFO has the following numeric parameters:

 1. Speed (Frequency)